Energinet-DataHub/.github/README.md

 File: [dispath-deployment-request.yml](.github/workflows/dispath-deployment-request.yml)

 This workflow will find the associated pull request to a commit, if no pull request is found it will abort.
-If it can find a pull request, it will dispatch an event containing the pull request number to the environment repository.
+If a pull request is found, it will use this to find an associated release.
+Using that release as a referer, it will dispatch an event to the environment repository.

 ### Publish release